There is a high correlation between R&D teams using Istio (k8s) and OpenTelemetry.

 100% of the organizations I met that collect traces do not collect 100% of traffic.
 Each and every one of them uses sampling.

 Sampling is a complex issue by itself, and you need lots of tools to address it.
 Unfortunately, Istio only gives you the ability to set the percentage of the traffic to collect.
 Features like different percentiles for different HTTP routes are not supported.

 To allow yourself to make a better decision, you might want to dig deeper into sampling with OpenTelemetry.
 Here is an article that covers everything you should know about sampling.

 - Istio supports Jaeger and Zipkin format, but both are sunsetting for OpenTelemetry to rise.

-Most organizations today choose to use OpenTelemetry to collect traces.
+Most organizations today choose to use OTel to collect traces.
 This is because Jaeger (at least the collecting / SDK clients parts) is in sunset mode.
 The official project you should use is OpenTelemetry.

 If you choose to run both Istio and OpenTelemetry, as mentioned above, make sure to configure OpenTelemetry to use B3 or write dedicated code that transforms B3 to W3C (unless you’re into broken traces.
 You do you, we don’t judge).